MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 ## Using the docs.microsoft.com site to learn more

 The docs.microsoft.com site is the default location for learning about capabilities of [!INCLUDE[prodshort](includes/prodshort.md)].
-The site hosts [conceptual content about business functionality](index.md), [documentation for developers](/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview), [learning paths and e-learning modules](/learn/browse/?expanded=dynamics&products=dynamics-business-central) across multiple user profiles, and much more.
+The site hosts [conceptual content about business functionality](index.md), [documentation for developers](/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview), free [learning paths and e-learning modules](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs) across multiple user profiles, and much more.
 In this section, you can learn about how to navigate the business functionality content.

 ### Content on the site